Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 To determine the Boroux Legacy’s overall value for money, we calculated the cost-per-gallon of its filter elements.

-The claimed filter capacity – 6,000 gallons per filter – seems extremely exaggerated, and this is just a claim for chlorine reduction only.
+However, the claimed Foundation Filter capacity – 6,000 gallons per filter – seems extremely exaggerated, and this is just a claim for chlorine reduction only.

 You can see in the manufacturer’s test report that other contaminants have only been tested for a few hundred gallons.